osamarehman/mughal.pro/AUTHELIA_DISABLE_NOTES.md

 The script performs the following actions:

 1. **Disables Authelia**:
-   - Comments out the Authelia service in the Docker Compose file
+   - Stops and removes the Authelia container completely
-   - Removes Authelia-related configuration from the Caddy configuration

 2. **Fixes Redis**:
+   - Stops and removes the Redis container
-   - Creates a simplified Redis configuration that should work reliably
+   - Creates a new Redis container with simplified configuration
+   - Uses `--protected-mode no` to allow connections from any IP

 3. **Fixes Prometheus, Grafana, Loki, and Promtail**:
-   - Ensures data directories have correct permissions
-   - Updates configuration files as needed

-4. **Restarts all containers**:
-   - Runs `docker-compose down` and `docker-compose up -d` to apply changes
+   - Stops and removes each container
+   - Creates new containers with default configurations
+   - Sets appropriate environment variables

+4. **Shows container status**:
+   - Displays the status of all containers after the changes

 ## Security Considerations